Opening and Closing Dates for Chardham Yatra 2026

 • Closing Date – 10 November 2026 (Tentative)

-Winter Home Of Gangotri – The nearby village of Mukhba is the winter abode of goddess Ganga of Gangotri Dham temple.
-Pilgrims looking for the blessings of Ganga Mata of the famous Char Dham Yatra can continue their pilgrimage by going to Mukhba during the winter months.
+Winter Home Of Gangotri — The nearby village of Mukhba is the winter abode of Goddess Ganga.
+Pilgrims looking for the blessings of Ganga Mata can continue their pilgrimage by going to Mukhba during the winter months.
+Mukhba is located ~20 km from Gangotri, near Harsil village in Uttarkashi district.

 Yamunotri Opening and Closing Dates